-Turnover is measured at the fair value of consideration received or receivable and represents amounts received for goods and services provided in the normal course of business, net of discounts, VAT and other sales related taxes.
+Turnover is recognised as the fair value of consideration received or receivable for energy generated, and is shown net of VAT and other sales related taxes.
+The fair value of consideration takes into account trade discounts, settlement discounts and volume rebates.